Herman Deru: Regent (2005-2015)

 In 2005, he participated in East OKU's first regent election and won.
 He was sworn in on 23 August 2005.
 In his first year of tenure, the poverty level was reduced from 12.81 to 10 percent.
 He was reelected in 2010, winning 94.86 percent of the votes and breaking the national record for the biggest victory in a local election.

 During his second term, he tried to run for governor, challenging incumbent Alex Noerdin in the 2013 election.
 The initial results were challenged and a revote was held.
 However, he would lose to Noerdin, winning 1,389,169 votes to Noerdin's 1,447,799.
 His second term ended on 23 August 2015.
 Within his tenure, he received a total of 29 awards including the Satyalencana Wirakarya medal.

-Governor (2018-)
+Governor

 In 2018, Deru decided to run once more for governorship, with Alex Noerdin ineligible for a third term.
 Backed by PAN, Nasdem and Hanura, him and his running mate Mawardi Yahya won 1,394,438 votes (35.96%), defeating 3 other pairs.
 He was sworn in on 1 October 2018.

 Personal life and family

 He married Febrita Lustia in 1985, at the age of 17 as he graduated from high school.
-Febrita's father, Husni, had served as Mayor of Palembang.
+Febrita's father, Husni, had served as Mayor of Palembang between 1993 and 2003.
 The couple has four children.
+Deru's daughter, Ratu Tenni Leriva, was elected as a senator in the 2024 election representing South Sumatra.
+His younger brother Bertu Merlas has been elected as a member of the national House of Representatives in 2014, 2019, and 2024.